yeshchyrova/cross_platform_programming_labs/README.md

 Number.
 Create methods for determining the distance between points and the distance to the origin.

+### Lab 3: Concurrency

+**Assignment** : *CallCenter*
+The organization employs several operators.
+The operator can serve only one client, the rest must wait in line.
+The client can hang up and call back again after a while.

 ## How to Run

 Clone the repository